robinredX/DISSECT/readme.md

 # Step 0.
 Dependencies

+This repository requires `Python 3.8.x`.

-Install packages listed in `requirements.txt`.
+Install packages listed in `requirements.txt` through `pip install -r requirements.txt`.
 Ideally create a virtual environment or docker image.
+Read on creating virtual environments here: https://docs.python.org/3.8/library/venv.html

 # Step 1.
 Simulation
 If simulation is not needed, set `simulated` in `configs/main_config.py` to True, and go to step 2.